Beit Guvrin-Maresha National Park: History

+The city of mu-ukh-ra-ash-ti, sometimes rendered in English as Muhrashti, of the Amarna Letters (14th century BCE, during the Early Bronze Age) is unlikely to be the predecessor of Iron Age Maresha, as no remains older than the Iron Age were unearthed there by archaeologists.

-The earliest written record of Maresha was as a city in ancient Judah (Joshua 15:44).
+The earliest written record of Mareshah was as a city in ancient Judah (Joshua 15:44).
 The Hebrew Bible mentions among other episodes that Rehoboam fortified it against Egyptian attack.
-After the destruction of the Kingdom of Judah the city of Maresha became part of the Edomite kingdom.
+After the destruction of the Kingdom of Judah, the city of Maresha became part of the Edomite kingdom.
 In the late Persian period a Sidonian community settled in Maresha, and the city is mentioned in the Zenon Papyri (259 BC).
 During the Maccabean Revolt, Maresha was a base for attacks against Judea and suffered retaliation from the Maccabees.
 After Hasmonean king John Hyrcanus I captured and destroyed Maresha in 112 BCE, the region of Idumea remained under Hasmonean control.
 In 40 BC the Parthians devastated completely the "strong cite", after which it was never rebuilt.

 Beth Gabra or Beit Guvrin succeeded Maresha as the main town of the area.
 Conquered by the Roman general Vespasian during the Jewish War (68 CE) and completely destroyed during the Bar Kochba revolt (132–135 CE), it was re-established as a Roman colony and in the year 200 it received the title of a city and the ius italicum, under the new name of "Eleutheropolis", 'city of freemen'.
 Sources from the Byzantine period mention both Christian and Jewish personalities living in the city.
+A large Jewish community existed during the Roman and Byzantine Periods and famous Tannaim and Amoraim resided here.

-History of archaeological excavations
+Archaeological excavations

 Maresha was first excavated in 1898–1900 by Bliss and Macalister, who uncovered a planned and fortified Hellenistic city encircled by a town wall with towers.
 Two Hellenistic and one Israelite stratum were identified by them on the mound.
 Many of the ancient city's olive presses, columbaria and water cisterns can still be seen.

 Both Maresha and Beit Guvrin/Eleutheropolis were excavated after 1989 and 1992 respectively by the Israeli archaeologist Amos Kloner.
 Important finds at the latter site were the amphitheater built by the Roman army units stationed there, a large Roman bath house, and from the Crusader period a fortress integrating the walls of the Roman amphitheater and bath house, as well as an attached church.